garyk295/madridapiclab2/index.md

       <img src="/madridapiclab2/images/2-10-1.png" width="450">

-3. You will call the URL you took note of via a web browser, however we must append some parameters to it in order to properly authenticate and get the access token.
-We must add
+3. You will call the URL you took note of via a web browser, however we must append some parameters to it in order to properly authenticate and get the authorization code.
+You must add

         - response_type=code
         - scope=payment_approval